DC Universe (franchise): Timeline and continuity

-The first DCU film, Superman (2025), establishes that Kal-El / Clark Kent emerged as Superman three years before the film's events, after arriving on Earth from the planet Krypton three decades earlier.
+Clayface (2026) is the first DCU film not to be set in the chronological order of its release, taking place before the events of Creature Commandos and the first DCU film, Superman (2025).
+That film establishes that Kal-El / Clark Kent emerged as Superman three years before the film's events, which occur in mid-2025, after arriving on Earth from the planet Krypton three decades earlier.
 Metahumans emerged approximately 300 years before the film's events, with numerous superheroes being active during this period.
-Superman occurs after the events of Creature Commandoss first season, while Peacemaker season 2 is set a month after Superman.
+Superman takes place approximately two-to-three years after the events of The Suicide Squad, as well as after the events of Creature Commandoss first season.
+Peacemaker season 2 is set a month after Superman, and a couple years after its first season.
 The majority of Peacemakers first season is canon to the DCU, except for the cameo appearance of the DCEU Justice League, because that team had yet to be formed in the new continuity.
-That team is replaced by the Justice Gang members from Superman—Kendra Saunders / Hawkgirl, Guy Gardner / Green Lantern, and Michael Holt / Mister Terrific—alongside Superman and Kara Zor-El / Supergirl, with that scene and the rest of the first season taking place before the events of Superman.
-Peacemaker season 2 continues from that film's events, and introduces the concept of the multiverse within the DCU through the "Quantum Unfolding Chamber" pocket universe technology that Lex Luthor uses in Superman to access alternate dimensions; at least 100 realities exist within the DCU.
+That team is replaced by the Justice Gang members from Superman—Kendra Saunders / Hawkgirl, Guy Gardner / Green Lantern, and Michael Holt / Mister Terrific—alongside Superman and Kara Zor-El / Supergirl, with that scene and the rest of the first season taking place around two years before the events of Superman.

+Peacemaker season 2 continues from the events of Superman, and introduces the concept of the multiverse within the DCU through the "Quantum Unfolding Chamber" pocket universe technology that Lex Luthor uses in Superman to access alternate dimensions; at least 100 realities exist within the DCU.
 Peacemaker season 2 takes place between the main DCU dimension and Earth-X, an alternate reality where the United States is ruled by Nazis and features alternate versions of Peacemaker and other characters.
 That season also introduces the inter-dimensional prison Salvation, and directly sets up the Superman follow-up film Man of Tomorrow (2027).
+Supergirl (2026) takes place in between Superman and Man of Tomorrow, with the latter set in "real time" after Superman, roughly occurring in mid-2027.
+The second season of Creature Commandos will also take place after the events of Peacemaker season 2.
+Lanterns is primarily set in 2016 as well as 2026, with the events of Superman occurring between those two settings.
+The People v.
+Gorilla Grodd is set to take place primarily after the events of Man of Tomorrow, with various other time periods also depicted.